A Step By Step Guide On How To Reinstall WordPress

 Now for the fun (and a little scary) part.
-Open the FileZilla and login to your wordpress hosting (like we showed you before).
-Go to the “Remote site” section and find the htdocs folder.
-Open it, select all the existing WordPress files , right-click and click “Delete”.
+Open FileZilla and login to your WordPress hosting (like we showed you before).
+Go to the “Remote site” section and locate your public_html folder (or anywhere WordPress was installed).
+Open it, select all the existing WordPress files, right-click and click “Delete”.

 Wait for it to finish, and now all the files are gone.

 At last, you’ve destroyed every trace of your site.
-Now we need to bring it back!
+Now we need to bring your files back!

 Reinstall WordPress from a fresh copy

 There are various ways you can do this.
 The user-friendly approach is an automatic installation from your host’s control panel (all WordPress hosts have this).

 The other method is something we already did previously so it should take no effort.

 Before that, let us create the database.
 Go to your control panel, and open “MySQL Databases“. (the same location as before)